lyda/chkcrontab/README.rst

 Crontab linter
 ==============
+.. sidebar:: Output Description
+   :subtitle: Whatcha talkin bout Willis?

+   The output of ``chkcrontab`` is described on the `CheckCrontab`_ wiki page.
+A link to it appears in the output if there were any warnings or errors.
+It also suggests ways to fix the reported issues.

 chkcrontab is a script to check crontab files like those in ``/etc/cron.d`` and ``/etc/crontab``.
 It tries to catch glaring errors and warn on suspect lines in a crontab file.
 Some valid